rohany/rohany.github.io/src/content/blog/research-ideas.md

 goes far beyond individual projects or papers.
 A way to think about this vision is to imagine what the world would look like if you succeeded at your research; what would we be able to do?
 For example, my research vision revolves around making high-performance, parallel computers as easy to program as sequential computers.
-When you have a larger research vision, your invididual projects and publications are steps taken towards this goal, instead of randomly picking up the next interesting topic that flies by.
+When you have a larger research vision, you can find individual projects and publications that take steps towards achieving this goal, instead of randomly picking up the next interesting topic that flies by.

 Once armed with a research vision to walk towards, I found the following themes to recur when finding concrete projects along the path towards my vision:

-1) **Getting lucky**: Being in the right place at the right time, along with having the right viewpoint to take advantage of an opportunity.
+1) **Getting lucky**: Being in the right place at the right time, but also having the right viewpoints and background knowledge to take advantage of an opportunity.
 I parrot Hamming here, who says that "Luck favors the prepared mind".
 2) **Being in an interesting environment**: Your surroundings and collaborators can heavily impact your thinking and reveal new problems.
-Especially because I am in a more applied field, real problems in the wild have directly led me to new research.
+Especially because I am in a more applied field, hearing about the real problems of end users has directly led me to new research.
 3) **Planting acorns**: Again parroting Hamming, but you must plant the acorns from which great research ideas grow.
 It's very rare to just stumble upon a fantastic idea with no lead-in, and most finished research projects bear little resemblance to their inception.
 4) **Finding unique viewpoints**: The same overall problem can turn into significantly different outcomes based on who works on them,